l3montree-dev/kubernetes-developer-workshop/README.md

 postgresql-0                 1/1     Running   1 (49m ago)   63m
 ```

-Use minikube to view the frontend
+Use Minikube to view the frontend:

 ```bash
 minikube tunnel